PgHookCom/PgHook.Kafka/README.md

   pghook/pghook-kafka
 ```

-## Custom message keys
+## Custom partition keys

-By default, the table's PK fields are used for message keys.
-User can override it by providing `PGH_KAFKA_KEY_FIELDS_X` environment
+By default, the table's PK fields are used for partition keys.
+User can override it by providing `PGH_KAFKA_PARTITION_KEY_FIELDS_X` environment
 variables (X is a number starting from 1).
 For example:

 ```bash